fabiocneves/tests_Python/README.md

 # tests_Python
 To be used during the learning of Python language.
-It will include the tests My name is Fabio Neves, and I live in Brazil.
+It will include the tests.
+My name is Fabio Neves, and I live in Brazil.